hduongtrong/hduongtrong.github.io/_posts/2015-10-19-welcome-to-jekyll.markdown

 Also in `_layouts/post.html` and
 `_layouts/page.html`, there is a part with "karpathy", change that to your username.
 Basically, search for all text with the original owner's name and replace them with your name.
+You might also want to delete everything in i `assets`, as those are the picture that the original owner uses.

 And voila, you are done.